polart/katemas.me/src/content/pages/contact.md

 ---

-Thank you for reaching out!
-Whether you have a question, a suggestion, or just want to share your thoughts, I'm all ears.

-_Email:_
-Feel free to drop me an email at [katexmass@gmail.com](mailto:katexmass@gmail.com)
+For collaborations, event invitations or specific requests, feel free to drop me an email at [katexmass@gmail.com](mailto:katexmass@gmail.com)

+To book a FREE 30-min chemistry session with Kate [choose a suitable date](linkto:https://cal.com/katemas/30min-intro)